Instructions for

 1. Verify that Device Bound is selected.

 2. Verify that FIDO2 (WebAuthn) is listed in the box under Additional factor types.
-If it is not listed, check the authenticator has been enabled using steps 4 and 5 of Add WebAuthn to your org.
+If it isn't listed, check that the authenticator has been enabled using steps 4 and 5 of Add WebAuthn to your org.

 3. Click Save.